rishabhsingh971/alphacode-wallpaper-crawler/README.md

 # Alphacoders Wallpaper Crawler
-A simple bash script to crawl wallpapers from https://wall.alphacoders.com
+A simple bash script to search and download high quality wallpapers from https://wall.alphacoders.com.

 ## How to run
 `bash crawl.sh <search-string>`